-The first day of my 600 mile bike trip, I looked down and realized my pedal had just fallen off.
+The first day into my 600 mile bike trip, I looked down and realized my pedal had just fallen off.

 I slammed on the brakes as my loose foot hit the pavement.